We encourage you to browse our list so that you can take what you want and keep what you need

 10. Fundraising For PTSD Therapy.
 KURL-TV “A local business owner is doing her part to help veterans suffering from Post Traumatic Stress Disorder.
 Connie Pacheco is a former nurse and current owner of TootieScrubs on Grand Avenue. … To help, she’ll be donating a portion of her sales until Christmas to the VA’s Recreation Therapy Program.”

-Posted by Veterans Today on Dec 12 2012, With 0 Reads, Filed under Top 10, Vet News.
+Posted by GPD on December 12, 2012, With 503 Reads Filed under Top 10, Veterans.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.